-Area51 - Mike's Misc Projects 2017:
+Area51 - Mike's Miscellaneous Projects 2017:

-Dad was preparing to go on a West Coast snowmobiling trip so I took the sled into my garage for an inspection and maintenance.
 I replaced the spark plugs, changed the engine & chain case oils, and replaced two steering tie rod ends in preparation for his trip.

 In other news, in March my Silverado rolled over 123456km which greatly pleased my mild OCD!

 Later in March truck maintenance/repairs began as I discovered a burned out low beam headlight bulb.
-To take out the headlights on a 2011 Chev Pickup you have to remove the radiator cover, the grill, and loosen the inner fender liners to access one of three bolts that hold in each headlight.
+To take out the headlights on a 2011 Chev Pickup you have to remove the radiator cover, grill, and loosen the inner fender liners to access one of three bolts that hold in each headlight.
 While everything was taken apart I covered all exposed sheet metal and rad support in a fresh coat of Fluid Film rust inhibitor.

-Only one headlight was burned out but I replaced the left and right with new Sylvania Silverstar bulbs, while the High Beam 55w HID's still work great.
+Only one headlight was burned out but I replaced both the left and right with new Sylvania Silverstar bulbs, the High Beam 55w HID's still work great.
 I also noticed the Amber paint was almost completely peeled off the park/signal light bulbs, so I replaced those (2 per headlight) with new Sylvania Long Life Amber bulbs.

 The new winter tires I bought last November held up extremely well.
-They are Dean Winter Cat, load range E and worked well and have worn extremely well, which is more than I can say for the previous set which lasted one winter!
+They are Dean Winter Cat, load range E which worked well and have worn extremely well, which is more than I can say for the previous set which lasted one winter!

 With regular spring garage stuff completed and put away it was onto an Area51 woodworking project.
 Sandra wanted a Rummoli board and we couldn't find anything to buy that we liked so I decided to build one.
 The piece came out awesome, the full build story and finished pics can be found HERE on the Projects in the shed page.

-Our BBQ which we purchased only 2 years ago started acting up by spitting flames all over the place.
+Our BBQ which we purchased only two years ago started acting up spitting flames all over the place.
 I took out the grills and found the tops of the burners completely rotted out!
 Brinkman was the manufacturer and has since gone out of business.
 Fortunately the fine people at Home Depot gave us a full refund in the form of an in store credit.

 The mounting bracket was liberally coated with antiseize.